-1. Attendance is mandatory at all activities associated with the site to which you are assigned.
+- 1. Attendance is mandatory at all activities associated with the site to which you are assigned.
 The hours and days of office and patient care activity are determined at the discretion of the clerkship director.
-All absences, except for illness, must have prior approval granted by the Assistant Dean of Educational Affairs.

-- 2. The Assistant Dean of Educational Affairs will, within limits, determine how and when student absences will be made up.
-If absences are not made up to the satisfaction of the Assistant Dean by the end of a month and the student otherwise has a passing grade, an "Incomplete" will be recorded as the student's grade for the rotation and the missed days must be made up prior to graduation.
+All absences, except for illness, must have prior approval granted by the office of the Associate Dean of Academic Affairs. - 2.
+The Associate Dean of Academic Affairs will, within limits, determine how and when student absences will be made up.
+If absences are not made up to the satisfaction of the Associate Dean by the end of a month and the student otherwise has a passing grade, an "Incomplete" will be recorded as the student's grade for the rotation and the missed days must be made up prior to graduation.
 Any student who fails to return to TUSPM and make up any missed time may be subject to suspension or dismissal from the school. - 3.
 Again, attendance is mandatory at all patient care activities.
 Unexcused absences will not be permitted and may result in a failing (F) grade for that month, in addition to a hearing by CAPS for misconduct will be requested if professional misconduct is suspected.
 A pattern of unexcused absences or serious breach of professional conduct could result in dismissal from the school for unprofessional conduct.